Mark9Williams/alx-system_engineering-devops/0x02-shell_redirections/README.md

 include capital letters as well

 tr 'Ac' 'Ze': Replace all characters A and c from input to Z and e respectively.

+tr -d 'cC': Create a script that removes all letters c and C from input.